GilianPonte/gilianponte.github.io/_pages/year-archive.md

 - **Where Should Firms Implement Differential Privacy in Targeting?
 Implications for Profitability** (2026)
   with Tom Boot, Thomas Reutterer, and Jaap Wieringa
-  *conditionally accepted at Journal of Marketing Research*
+  *forthcoming at Journal of Marketing Research*

 ### Work in Progress